 Our client had worked for his employers for over 13 years as a panel beater.
 He was diagnosed with hand arm vibration syndrome (HAVS) as a result of which his employment was terminated.
 His work involved the use of a range of vibratory tools, including air fed drills mini and air sanders.

 He had used these types of tools on average for about 4 hours a day for the 35 years during his employment with his employers and previous companies he had worked for.
-According to the Health and Safety Executive employees are at risk of a work related injury if they regularly operate rotary tools for more than about one hour a day and at high risk if they operate them for more than about four hours a day.
+According to the Health and Safety Executive employees are at risk of injury if they regularly operate rotary tools for more than about one hour a day and at high risk if they operate them for more than about four hours a day.

 The Defendant admitted that our client’s use of vibratory tools exposed him to a level of vibration which gave rise to a foreseeable risk of injury and which exceeded the daily Exposure Action Value (EAV).